What is a Trademark?

 - Service Marks are used to identify services (BURGER KING restaurant, WALT DISNEY WORLD amusement park).

-- Collective Membership Marks identify members of an organization, association or union Farmland (farm coop), IEEE (engineering society).
+- Collective Membership Marks identify members of an organization, association, or union (Farmland - farm coop, IEEE - engineering society).

 - Collective Trademark/Service Marks are used to identify the products or services of all of the members of an organization (Better Business Bureau for information services relating to business practices).

 Like copyrights, trademarks do not need to be registered to be entitled to protection.
 However, like copyright protection, trademark registration provides a number of evidentiary and substantive advantages, including evidence of validity, incontestability after five years of use, constructive notice of ownership, the right to bring suit in federal court, additional international and national rights, statutory remedies such as treble damages, attorney’s fees and government assistance and criminal penalties in counterfeit cases.
-Also, unlike copyrights, trademark protection is dependant on use.
+Also, unlike copyrights, trademark protection is dependent on use.
 Trademarks can be registered at the state level and at the federal level.

 - A preliminary or permanent injunction to prevent further harm;